 While female whales and calves live in groups around the equator, males take a different path.
 Once full-grown, they embark on solo journeys toward the poles, returning to warmer climes to mate.
 From what Gero has observed in Dominica, he questions the long-held idea that this is some sort of testosterone-fuelled “walkabout” performed by male sperm whales, which dates back to whalers’ times.
 “They seem to be ostracized,” he says.
 In Dominica, he’s seen young males trailing after their families until they turn away.
 Still, they learn to produce codas before leaving.
 Acquiring a dialect might help prevent male sperm whales from inbreeding, Gero suggests, “but increasingly, I think they come home and visit.”
 Year after year, he’s seen certain males return to Dominica, not to mate, but for other reasons that aren’t clear.
 “For nomadic sperm whales in the vast nothingness of the ocean, the only constant is their family,” he says.
 “Marking that [through dialect] is really important.”

-This new study makes it clear that sperm whales emit a variety of codas—even personalized ones—but it will take further research to untangle what exact purpose they serve.
+The study makes it clear that sperm whales emit a variety of codas—even personalized ones—but it will take further research to untangle what exact purpose they serve.
 Gero hopes to play codas back to the whales and see how they respond to their own call, that of a family member, or one of a different clan.
-That won’t happen until 2017.
-In March, he’ll be back in Dominica to tag mothers and calves with devices that can track three-dimensional movement, and record acoustics below the surface.
+[You can find Gero’s ongoing research here.]
+He plans to tag mothers and calves with devices that can track three-dimensional movement, and record acoustics below the surface.
 “We know virtually nothing about the little ones, how they stay in touch with their mother, when they start echolocating, or how they learn codas,” he says.
 In Dominica, he can follow calves as they grow and have calves of their own.
 Gero, who is 35, hopes to keep the Dominica Sperm Whale Project running until he retires.

 Even in a decade, he’s seen major changes.
 Human activities, including commercial fishing and tourism, seem to be pushing the animals further offshore.
 More alarmingly, sperm whale calves are dying.
 “Calf mortality in the Caribbean is off the charts.”
 Almost 30 per cent will die in their first year, he says.
 Of those that do survive, about four per cent won’t make it to adulthood.
 Although Gero can’t say why for sure, he thinks humankind must play a role.